Friday 12 April, 2019

 As we are stamping our passport book, we see old camping mate again.
 His name is Seo Sang Dae and he sets up his tripod to take a photo with us.

 We decide to take one with Cheye’s phone too.

-After another chat and exchanging of email addresses, which wish him luck for the rest of his journey while we carry on to look for a motel.
+After another chat and exchanging of email addresses, we wish him luck for the rest of his journey while we carry on looking for a motel.
 After heading into town the only thing we can see are villas and apartments but don’t know the procedure in booking one.
 So Cheye suggests we go to the only hotel in town we can find on the map, Uljin Grand Hotel.

 We wander in and the place appears empty.
 We ring the bell at the front counter and wait.
 And wait.
 No one comes to serve us so we ring it again and wait.
 I poke my head into the office but no one is there.
 I head into the dining area and even into the kitchen calling out hello, but again there is no answer.
 We wait a bit longer at reception and eventually a man walks out.
 We organise our room and check in.